UKSpaceAgency/sst-beta-prototype/docs/documentation/usage-data.md

 You can choose to have the Prototype Kit send anonymous usage data for analysis.
-This helps the team working on the Kit understand how it's being used, in order to improve it - please don't turn off usage data unless you have to.
+This helps the team working on the Kit understand how it's being used, in order to improve it -  don't turn off usage data unless you have to.

 ## How it works